 All of these strategies are tied to the WELL Building Standard, a framework backed by research and designed to make the built environment safe and healthy for everyone.
 Even without a certification, implementing some or all of the above strategies can protect building occupants from COVID-19.

-Because of our focus on air quality, we are going to focus on the second strategy offered by the WELL Building Standard.
-We’d like to offer some further insights into air quality, the coronavirus, and actionable tips for combatting COVID-19.
+Because of our focus on air quality, we are going to look at the second strategy offered by the WELL Building Standard.
+We’d like to offer some further insights into air quality, the coronavirus, and actionable tips for combating COVID-19.

 How Improving Air Quality Reduces the Risk of COVID-19